 “One of the biggest health concerns today is cancer, which will affect one of every two or three people at some point in their lifetime,” said co-author Vicky A. Newman, M.S., R.D., Associate Clinical Professor of Family and Preventive Medicine, UCSD School of Medicine.
 “Our research at the Moores UCSD Cancer Center is contributing to the understanding of how diet can help prevent and control diseases like cancer.
 We wanted to share this important information, along with simple ways for people to enjoy a variety of great foods often.
 This book does that in an upbeat and entertaining way.”

 Co-author with Faerber and Newman is Sheila Kealey, M.P.H.
 Most of the information in the book was developed for the Women’s Healthy Eating and Living (WHEL) Study, a major federally funded study that began in 1995 and involved more than 3,000 women in four states who had been diagnosed with breast cancer.
 The study is evaluating the effects of a diet rich in vegetables, fruit and fiber and low in fat in preventing or reducing the risk of breast cancer recurrence.
 The WHEL Study is ongoing and final results are anticipated in 2007; however, to date 25 research papers have been published or are in process based upon data collected in the study.

-“Food for Thought: Healing Foods to Savor” is available for $20 at the UCSD Thornton Hospital gift shop, UCSD Bookstore, or directly from the program’s Web site: www.healthyeating.ucsd.edu.
+“Food for Thought: Healing Foods to Savor” is available for $20 at the UCSD Thornton Hospital gift shop or the UCSD Bookstore.
 All proceeds benefit the Cancer Prevention and Control Program at the Moores UCSD Cancer Center.